EMA's 29th Annual Meeting

 - Adam Reeve, SVP, Customer Experience, REsurety, Inc.

 11:00 a.m. - 12:00 p.m.
-Panel Discussion: Tax Attribute Financing - Navigating the Credit Marketplace | Main Ballroom
+Panel Discussion: Tax Attribute Financing - Navigating the Credit Marketplace | Grand Ballroom, West Tower, Level 2

 This panel will examine the evolving landscape of tax credit financing and monetization strategies in the renewable energy and clean technology sectors.
 Industry experts will discuss how developers, investors, and financial institutions are navigating the complexities of tax equity markets, transferable credits, and emerging financing structures under current federal incentives.
 The discussion will address key challenges in deal structuring, risk allocation, and market liquidity while exploring opportunities for optimizing project economics through strategic tax attribute management.